josephhilby/FreshlyGround/README.md

 is governed by a context-free grammar (CFG) that defines the syntactic structure of the language.

 This project defines its grammar using Extended Backus–Naur Form (EBNF).
-EBNF was selected because it naturally supports a top-down (recursive-descent) parsing strategy with linear-time complexity under the given grammar constraints.
+EBNF was selected because it naturally supports a top-down (recursive-descent) parsing strategy with linear-time complexity.

 This parser begins at a predetermined start symbol (**S**) and incrementally constructs the AST by:
-- Consuming the terminal symbols (**Σ**) produced by the lexer, and placing them as leaf nodes.
+- Consuming a terminal symbols (**Σ**) produced by the lexer, and placing it as leaf nodes.
 - Creating non-terminal symbols (**N**) according to the CFG production rules (**P**), and placing them as internal nodes.

 The resulting AST captures the hierarchical structure of the program and serves as the input to subsequent